NNPDF/nnpdf/doc/sphinx/source/data/commondata.rst

 Setname
 ~~~~~~~

 Correspond to the name of the set and must be equal to the folder.
-It acts a s a sanity check.
+It acts as a sanity check.

 Versioning
 ~~~~~~~~~~